 Up until 1886 the school building housed separate infant and junior schools, but in April 1886 the two schools merged to form Carlton Primary School.

-Over the years the school has been modernised and now looks very different.
-Three mezzanines have been built, the front school office refurbished, and the Carlton Community Learning Centre (CCLC) built.
-We have also created a fantastic outdoor learning classroom that is enjoyed by all the children.
-However, throughout all of this change and modernisation, we are proud to say that the school has maintained its historical appearance and character.
+Over the years the school has been modernised and is now very different in some places.
+For example, three mezzanines have been built, the front school office refurbished, and the Carlton Community Learning Centre (CCLC) built.
+However, throughout all of this change and modernisation the school has maintained its historical appearance and character.

 Inside the school however, the school is up-to-date and successfully delivers a 21st century curriculum.